dan-abu/dummy-equities-trading/README.md

 Once the repo's cloned and `Poetry`'s installed, run `poetry install` in the CLI to install all the dependencies.

+Keep in mind that you will need **2** terminal windows: one for the trading bot and the other for the website.

 ```
 poetry run python3 main.py NVDA GBP <LIVE_API_KEY_ID> <LIVE_API_SECRET> <PAPER_API_KEY> <PAPER_SECRET_KEY> market gtc 10 5
 ```